- What Is Supervised Machine Learning?

 - Predicting various outcomes out of input data

-Random Forest Classifier is one of supervised machine learning use cases that apply the decision trees.
+Random Forest Classifier is one of the supervised machine learning use cases that apply the decision trees.

 It creates a sequence of decision trees based on a randomly organized selection from the training dataset.
 Then it gathers the information from the other decision trees so that it could decide on the final class of the test object.